Celayix Home » Employee Appreciation- What it is and how to introduce it

 The employee appreciation program name should mean something to your people.
 A good way of doing this is inviting suggestions on the program.
 During the design phase of a project, some clients can run a competition and get people to submit their ideas and select the name based on votes or through a project committee.

-A short introductory video that explains your program and how to use it with employees from different areas of the business explaining what recognition means to them can be a powerful way to spread your core messages and keep people informed.
+A short introduction video that explains your program and how to use it with employees from different areas of the business explaining what recognition means to them can be a powerful way to spread your core messages and keep people informed.
 Video doesn’t have to be complicated or expensive.

 Let your people know that a new recognition program is something worth getting excited about.
 Send out teaser emails, do a countdown or anything that piques people’s interest and gets them wondering what’s to come.